jasgrewal/cancerscope/README.md

 ## Installation
 ### Automated Install
 SCOPE can be installed using the command `pip install cancerscope`

+### Installing Python Dependencies
+If you have Anaconda installed, you can set up the environment using
+`>>> conda create --name cscope --file conda_specs-file.txt`

 ## Setup and Usage
 To get started with SCOPE, launch a python instance and run: